locar77i/Wirekrak/README.md

 This example demonstrates how to subscribe to Kraken order book updates using WireKrak, supporting one or multiple symbols, clean shutdown via Ctrl+C, and rejection handling.

 ➡️ **[Book update subscription (single & multi-symbol)](./docs/examples/BookUpdates.md)**

 ---

+## 🧪 Experimental Integration Examples <a name="experimental-examples"></a>

+The examples/experimental/ directory contains opt-in experimental examples that explore advanced or external integrations built on top of Wirekrak.

+These examples are not compiled by default and are gated behind an explicit CMake option and preset to avoid impacting normal Debug/Release builds.
+They may depend on additional code, prototypes, or header-only projects that are intentionally kept outside the core library.

+### ⚡ FlashStrike Integration (Experimental)

+Experimental examples demonstrate integration with **FlashStrike**, a **high-performance Matching Engine System** built for **ultra-low latency trading**.
+Optimized for HFT environments, it demonstrates **exchange-grade design principles** in a clean, efficient codebase.

+The examples highlight architectural interoperability between real-time market data ingestion and a production-grade matching engine design.
+Flashstrike is a header-only experimental integration used exclusively by opt-in examples and is not part of the core Wirekrak library.

+---